Texas leads US states suing Google for anti-competitive practices - RFI

 "This Goliath of a company is using its power to manipulate the market," Texas Attorney General Ken Paxton said in a brief Twitter video announcing the suit.

-Google rigged ad auctions, taking advantage of its position serving up advertising as well as online search results, Paxton contended.
+He contended that Google rigged ad auctions, taking advantage of its position serving up advertising as well as online search results.

 "If the free market was a baseball game, Google positioned itself as the pitcher, the batter and the umpire," he said in the short video clip.

-Legal details of the suit and names of other states involved were not mentioned in the video or at the Texas attorney general's website.
+Texas was joined in its lawsuit by Arkansas, Idaho, Indiana, Kentucky, Mississippi, Missouri, North Dakota, South Dakota and Utah, according to a court filing.

-Amazon, TripAdvisor, Yelp and other internet firms that involve recommending products or services have complained that Google favors its own offerings in general search results.
+Amazon, Tripadvisor, Yelp and other internet firms involved in recommending products or services have complained that Google favors its own offerings in general search results.

+While Google ad revenue has continued to grow, its share of the booming US online ad market is ebbing under pressure from competitors such as Facebook, Amazon and others, according to eMarketer.

+The market tracker expected Google this year to command just shy of 30 percent of the US ad market expected to total about $42.4 billion.

-Google's long-running business model based on free services and advertising is already being put to the test in a landmark antitrust lawsuit filed by the US Justice Department.
+Google's long-running business model coupling a free search engine and free services like email and YouTube with paid advertising is already being put to the test in a landmark antitrust lawsuit filed by the US Justice Department.

 The US government filed its blockbuster lawsuit in October accusing Google of maintaining an "illegal monopoly" in online search and advertising.